 Fauset’s works focused on the middle-class black characters forced to deal with self-hate and racial discrimination.
 Langston Hughes considered her as one of “the three people who midwifed the so-called New Negro literature into being.”
 The other two, according to Hughes, were Johnson and Locke.

 James Augustus Van Der Zee was an American photographer and a leading figure in the Harlem Renaissance.
 He is famous for his artistic portraits of Black Americans.
 Besides his artistic works, Van Der Zee also produced the most comprehensive documentation of the period.
 He crafted a dazzling record of middle-class Black life in America, a side rarely noticed at that time.

 Van Der Zee’s photographs capturing Harlem’s growing middle class made him the most successful photographer of the time.
 His work was artistic and technically proficient, therefore, highly demanded.
 He has given African Americans a legacy of images so compelling that it’s hard to see Harlem through any other eyes.

-Moreover, the Harlem Race Riots of 1935 was the terminating event of that cultural flowering.
-These riots began with the rumors of beating and killing a teenage shoplifter.
-This event finally put an end to the idea of optimism in the Black community.
+The Harlem Race Riots of 1935 was the last nail in the coffin of that flowering movement.
+The riots began with the rumors of beating and killing a teenage shoplifter.
+The riots were seen as a symbol of the frustrations and anger of Black people, who felt marginalized and oppressed despite the cultural and artistic achievements of the Harlem Renaissance.
+This event finally put an end to the idea of optimism in the African American community.

 The Harlem Renaissance was a turning point in the history of Black Americans.
 It helped African American writers and artists in the representation of Black culture and experience.
 Also, it provided the African Americans an opportunity to show themselves in a new light.